-The Directors recommend that \$nil dividends be declared for the year ended 31 July 2022 (2021: \$nil).
+The Directors recommend that \$448,000 final dividend be declared for the year ended 31 July 2022 (2021: \$nil) and \$700,000 interim dividend be declared for the year ended 2023 (2022: \$nil).

 Bad and doubtful debts

 Prior to the completion of the Company's financial statements, the Directors took reasonable steps to ascertain that action had been taken in relation to writing off bad debts and the provision for doubtful debts.
 In the opinion of Directors, adequate provision has been provided for doubtful debts.